durran/jquery-attach/README.md

-Upload files using JQuery, the File API, and XMLHTTPRequests.
-This currently will only work in Firefox and Chrome.
+Upload files using JQuery, the File API, and XMLHttpRequests.
+This currently will only work in Firefox and Chrome, and provides accurate progress reporting.

 Development Setup
 =================